Mystery Fiction. True Paranormal.

 DreamWatch.com is all about dreams.

 I’m happy to host mystery author Penny Goetjen on my personal blog.
-Here at Writings on the Wall, I write about whatever interests me at the time, could be about reading The Mueller Report, new blooms on an old houseplant, or observing a strange bug that landed in my driveway.
-When I learned Penny had completed the third book in her Precipice series, I was excited to know more because DreamWatch is all about dreams.
-Please join me in welcoming my guest Penny Goetjen. —Kat
+Here at Writings on the Wall, I write about whatever interests me at the time, could be new blooms on an old houseplant or spotting a strange bug that landed in my driveway.
+DreamWatch is all about dreams.
+Please join me in welcoming my guest Penny Goetjen writing about dreams. —Kat

 Dreams